Jaclyn Victor: Malaysian Idol

-Post Idol career
+Post-Idol career

 Jaclyn's album achieved gold status within weeks of going on sale.
-Her previously released album Dream, sold out within days, despite the sudden increase in price.
+Her previously released album Dream sold out within days, despite the sudden increase in price.
 She won the "Best Newcomer Award" on Hitz.
 FM and "Best New Artist" in Anugerah Bintang Popular.

 Jaclyn has since appeared in numerous television and talk shows such as Pillow Talk and Muzik-Muzik.
 She has also performed "Gemilang" at a tsunami concert held to aid victims of the 2004 Indian Ocean earthquake.
-She has performed in duets with Hazami, Taufik Batisah, Akademi Fantasia's second winner, Zahid, Delon Thamrin and Misha Omar, and has performed and recorded with international singers such as Peabo Bryson, Ramin Karimloo, Simon Bailey and Az Yet.
+She has performed in duets with Hazami, Taufik Batisah, Akademi Fantasia's winner Zahid, Delon Thamrin and Misha Omar.
+She has performed and recorded with international singers such as Peabo Bryson, Ramin Karimloo, Simon Bailey and Az Yet.

-Jaclyn received her first international award when she won gold at the Asia New Singer Competition at the Shanghai Music Festival in China on 28 October 2005, emerging as the champion with her winning song, "Gemilang".
+Jaclyn received her first international award when she won gold at the Asia New Singer Competition at the Shanghai Music Festival in China on 28 October 2005, emerging as the champion with her winning song "Gemilang".
 On 21 January 2006, she received RTM Hits 1 Best Song and Best Performance awards for "Gemilang".
 On 5 February the same year, the song earned her and its composer Aubrey Suwito and lyricist Azmin Mudin the "Juara Lagu" (Champion of Songs) and "Best Ballad Song" awards in TV3's 20th edition of the Anugerah Juara Lagu.
 She was expected to win the TV3's "Anugerah Vokal Terbaik" (Best Vocal Award) but was beaten by Hazami who performed "Kata".
 Jaclyn took the Best Female Artiste award at the Anugerah Planet Muzik (Music Planet Awards) in Singapore on 24 March.

 On 29 April 2006, Victor won four of seven nominations from the Malaysian music scene's biggest night, the 13th Anugerah Industri Muzik.
 They were Best New Artist, Best Musical Arrangement in a Song, Best Pop Album and Best Album.

 After a series of delays, Jaclyn's second album, Inilah Jac, was released on 25 August 2006, while she was on a trip to Australia for both leisure and business purposes, including visiting Mount Buller and performing in two concerts in Melbourne's Australia for Christ Fellowship Church (with the singer-songwriter Juwita Suwito), and in Adelaide's Paradise Community Church (of which the inaugural Australian Idol winner, the Malaysian-born Guy Sebastian is a member, though Sebastian himself did not appear).
 While in Australia, Jaclyn also did an interview for the Christian radio station HCJB.

 In November 2006, she made her first proper music video (previously her videos were clips from studio recording sessions or footage from Malaysian Idol) when she filmed "Ceritera Cinta" with the male crooner Rio Febrian in his homeland in Indonesia.

 2007 was a very busy year for Jaclyn.
 She competed in the Ikon Malaysia 2007 (solo category) competition, getting to the final round with Dayang Nurfaizah and Mawi.
 In the final, she sang a medley of songs: "Impian" (hope) from her first album, "Cepat-cepat" from her second album and "Gemilang", to win the title.